 There is a certain lingo used in the sportswear and fashion trade that once understood, makes perfect sense but until you know what each of these terms means, can sound like another language altogether.

-Below is a list of the top 20 terms commonly used across the world when designing or manufacturing sportswear.
+Here’s a list of the top 20 terms commonly used across the world when designing or manufacturing sportswear;

 3. Embellishments – Prints, embroideries, appliques, branding and logos.

-7. Lead Time - total amount of time required to manufacture the finished goods.
+7. Lead Time – The total amount of time required to manufacture the finished goods.

-8. MOQ (Minimum Order Quantity) - minimum number of garments, components or fabric a factory or mill is prepared to manufacture at any one time.
+8. MOQ (Minimum Order Quantity) – The Minimum number of garments, components or fabric a factory or mill is prepared to manufacture at any one time.

 9. Pantone – International colour matching system that uses numbered codes to identify different colours.
 This code is the same worldwide so when you specify RED 032, a factory in China, Portugal, London or Vietnam understand the exact shade you require.